-Upon the completion of this offering, the members of our Audit Committee will be Mr. Carey, Ms. Gallagher, Mr. Krieg and Mr. Marino, with Ms. Gallagher serving as Chair of the committee.
-Our board has designated Ms. Gallagher as an "audit committee financial expert" and each of Mr. Carey, Ms. Gallagher, Mr. Krieg and Mr. Marino has been determined to be "financially literate" under NYSE rules.
-Our board has also determined that Mr. Carey, Ms. Gallagher, Mr. Krieg and Mr. Marino are "independent" as defined under NYSE and Exchange Act rules and regulations.
+Upon the completion of this offering, the members of our Audit Committee will be .
+Our board has designated as "audit committee financial experts," and each of has been determined to be "financially literate" under NYSE rules.
+Our board has also determined are "independent" as defined under and Exchange Act rules and regulations.